-Budgeted cost: £ 4019
+Budgeted cost: £ 5019

-Activity Evidence that supports this approach Challenge number(s) addressed Embedding of high quality phonics training for all teaching and support staff to ensure for effective embedding of Essential Letters and Sounds (ELS) - a complete systematic synthetic phonics programme (SSP) developed for schools by schools to secure stronger phonics teaching for all pupils.
+Activity Evidence that supports this approach Challenge number(s) addressed Embedding of high quality phonics training for all new teaching and new support staff to ensure for effective embedding of Essential Letters and Sounds (ELS) - a complete systematic synthetic phonics programme (SSP) developed for schools by schools to secure stronger phonics teaching for all pupils.
 Education Endowment Foundation Teaching Toolkit The average impact of the adoption of phonics approaches is about an additional five months' progress over the course of a year.
-1, 3, 4, 5 Embedding of a high quality spelling program (Spelling Shed) for Year 2 children once they have moved beyond the ELS phonics scheme.
-EEF Improving Literacy in KS1 document Recommendation 6 details how Spelling should be explicitly taught.
-Teaching should focus on spellings that are relevant to the topic or genre being studied.
-1, 3, 4, 5 Engagement with the Staffordshire Research School to explore and find the best tools to improve teaching practice and raise attainment of pupils Research Schools There are many evidence-based resources and tools available to help improve teaching practice and raise the attainment of pupils.
+1, 3, 4 Targeted and bespoke external CPD delivered to staff to ensure outstanding, high- quality teaching and learning across the school.
+High-Quality Teaching - The best available evidence indicates that great teaching is the most important lever schools have to improve pupil attainment.
+Ensuring every teacher is supported in delivering high-quality teaching is essential to achieving the best outcomes for all pupils, particularly the most disadvantaged among them.
+Adaptive teaching is used to respond to the strengths and needs of all.
+Five-a- day training to be delivered based on the EEF recommendations in the 'Special Educational Needs in Mainstream Schools' document.
+1, 2, 3, 4 Engagement with the Staffordshire Research School to explore and find the best tools to improve teaching practice and raise attainment of pupils Research Schools There are many evidence-based resources and tools available to help improve teaching practice and raise the attainment of pupils.
 Research schools aim to lead the way in the use of evidence-based practice.
-Through the network they will share what they know about putting research into practice, and support schools in their region to make better use of evidence to inform their teaching and learning so that they really make a difference in the classroom.
-They will do this by: encouraging schools in their network to make better use of evidence-based programmes and practices through regular communication and events; providing training and professional development 1, 2, 3, 4, 5 for senior leaders and teacher on how to improve classroom practice based on the best evidence available; and building local capacity to support the use of evidence and informed practices.
+Through the network they will share what they know about putting research into practice, and support schools in their region to make better use of evidence to inform their 1, 2, 3, 4 teaching and learning so that they really make a difference in the classroom.
+They will do this by: encouraging schools in their network to make better use of evidence-based programmes and practices through regular communication and events; providing training and professional development for senior leaders and teacher on how to improve classroom practice based on the best evidence available; and building local capacity to support the use of evidence and informed practices.
 Continually promote positive wellbeing and social and emotional learning for pupils and staff.
 Empathy Lab Elsa support Use of research that has been developed with mental health experts, aims to give school staff and Senior Leadership Teams some simple guidance and good practical examples where schools have successfully implemented wellbeing strategies.
-Empathy Lab training for 1 member of staff and ELSA training for 1 member of staff.
-1, 2, 3, 4, 5 Assessment opportunities are built into class teaching and additional time.
-EEF assessment and feedback Teachers to conduct ongoing assessment of the PP children to ensure progress is in place and identify elements of provision which could be improved as a result of limited progress.
-1, 2, 3, 4, 5
+Elsa support and use of empathy lab resources offered to disadvantaged children.
+1, 2, 3, 4 Improve the speech, language and communication skills of all disadvantaged pupils Communication and language approached - Communication and language approaches involve intentionally acting to develop young children's understanding of language and their ability and confidence to use language, and other strategies, to communicate effectively.
+They are based on the idea that children's language development benefits from approaches that support communication through talking and non-verbal expression.
+Funding of specialist speech and language sessions for disadvantaged children that staff are able to observe for their own CPD.
+1, 2, 3, 4